ropensci/rtika/README.md

 You only need `Java 7` or `OpenJDK 1.7`.
 Higher versions work.
 To check your version, run the command `java -version` from a terminal.
 Get Java installation tips at <http://openjdk.java.net/install/> or <https://www.java.com/en/download/help/download_options.xml>.

-On Windows, the `curl` package is suggested if there are documents to process on a remote server.
+On Windows, the `curl` package is suggested if the documents are described by urls.

-Next, install the `rtika` package from github.com.
-It has no other dependencies.
+Next, install the `rtika` package from github.com. `rtika` has no other dependencies.

 ``` r
 # devtools simplifies installation from Github.